MalekChihi/Music_Recommendation_App/README.md

 # 🎶 Music Recommendation App

-This is a **music recommendation system** built with Python and Streamlit.
-It suggests songs similar to the one you choose, with optional filtering by artist.
+A **music recommendation system** built with Python and Streamlit that suggests songs similar to your selection, with optional filtering by artist.

 ---

 ## 🚀 Features

-- Select any song from the dataset.
+- Browse and select from thousands of songs in the dataset
+- Get personalized song recommendations based on similarity
-- Optional filter to get recommendations from a specific artist.
+- **Filter recommendations by specific artist** (optional)
-- Top-N recommendations adjustable with a slider.
+- **Adjust number of recommendations** with an interactive slider (1-20 songs)
-- Modern, responsive UI with Streamlit.
+- Modern, gradient-styled UI with responsive design

 ---

 ## 🧰 Technologies Used

 - **Python 3**
-- **Streamlit** for the web app interface
+- **Streamlit** - Interactive web app interface
+- **Pandas** - Data manipulation and analysis
-- **Pandas, NLTK** for data preprocessing
+- **NLTK** - Natural language processing for text preprocessing
-- **Scikit-learn** for TF-IDF vectorization and cosine similarity
+- **Scikit-learn** - TF-IDF vectorization and cosine similarity
-- **Joblib** for saving preprocessed data
+- **Joblib** - Model and data serialization

 ---